fgimenez/vagrant-shell-commander/README.md

 # Vagrant::Shell::Commander

 Vagrant plugin for running arbitrary shell commands on guest(s).
 Executes the given command on all the machines of multinode environments, or just in one of them.
-It also gives the option to specify a working directory.
+It also gives the option to specify a working directory and a user by command line.

-It is similar to docker's run command, and can be handy if you need to run test suites in the isolated guest's environment, for example.
+It allows you to hook into the boot process, specifying a command to be run once the machine has booted.
+This can be handy for running init scripts which depends on files located in shared folders, for example.

 ## Installation